deoren/notes/myplans.md

     - Nexus 7 tablet is continually full, not a 1:1 replacement
     - New tablet needs to be equivalent in size, but faster, reliable still support SD cards
+- Upgrade virtual servers
+- Replace primary web server
+- Retire Projects site, use GitHub (and potentially other hosting services) for public content

 ## Far